polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 ## Drawbacks

 Bundling breaking changes with RFC 47 might reset the progress of updating collators.
-However, omni node initiative can alleviate this problem.
+However, the omni node initiative can alleviate this problem.

 ## Testing, Security, and Privacy

-Some testing need to be done to ensure binary compatibility accross implementation in multiple languages.
+Some testing needs to be done to ensure binary compatibility across implementations in multiple languages.

 ## Performance and Compatibility

 ### Performance

-According to [these](https://gist.github.com/ordian/0af2822e20bf905d53410a48dc122fd0) benches, a proper SIMD implementation of reed-solomon is 3-4x faster in encoding and up to 9x in full decoding.
+According to [these benchmarks](https://gist.github.com/ordian/0af2822e20bf905d53410a48dc122fd0), a proper SIMD implementation of Reed-Solomon is 3-4x faster in encoding and up to 9x faster in full decoding.

 ### Compatibility

-This is a breaking change that can be coordinated the same way as done in RFC 47.
+This is a breaking change that can be coordinated in the same way as done in RFC 47.

 ## Prior Art and References

-JAM is utilizing the same optimizations as described in the gray paper.
+JAM is utilizing the same optimizations as described in the Graypaper.

 ## Unresolved Questions